segmentio/ecs-logs-js/README.md

 # ecs-logs-js

 A simple Node.js console logger that outputs human friendly messages in development and [ecs-logs](https://github.com/segmentio/ecs-logs) compatible messages in production.
-Supports all object types, including those that can't be JSON stringified like Error, Map, Set and BigInt.
+Supports all of Node's primitive data types, including those that can't be JSON stringified like Error, Map, Set and BigInt.

 TypeScript types are also included in the package.